top of page

 The Math

 1. Cost of an incident.
 Engineer hours during the incident, engineer hours during the post-mortem and remediation, customer-facing cost (churn, refunds, support load), reputational cost (estimate, but estimate it).
-For a production incident in a mid-stage SaaS company, the all-in cost is typically $50K–$500K depending on severity and customer impact.
-The numbers vary; the order of magnitude does not.
+For a production incident in a mid-stage SaaS company the all-in cost is easily six figures; a common illustrative planning range is on the order of tens to a few hundred thousand dollars depending on severity and customer impact.
+Your own number is the only one that counts — the point is the order of magnitude, not the placeholder.

 2. Cost of attrition.
-Loss of one senior engineer: roughly twelve months of fully loaded salary, accounting for ramp time of the replacement plus the productivity drag on the rest of the team during transition.
-For a $300K fully loaded senior engineer, that is $300K in direct cost and another $100K–$200K in indirect cost.
-Engineers leave for many reasons; quality friction is consistently one of the top three in exit interviews when it appears.
+Loss of one senior engineer: roughly twelve months of fully loaded salary, plus ramp time for the replacement and the productivity drag on the rest of the team during transition.
+So the true cost of a departure runs meaningfully higher than the salary line alone — put your own loaded figure on it.
+Engineers leave for many reasons, and quality friction — the grind of heroics, firefighting, and shipping work they aren't proud of — is a recurring theme in engineering exit interviews, though how decisive it is varies from team to team.

 3. Cost of the proposed investment.
 Headcount, time, opportunity cost.
 Be honest about opportunity cost — the work you are not doing while you are doing this.